Published and Forthcoming Papers

 [Link to publisher’s site] [Download preprint] [Replication data]

 Leavitt, T. Fisher Meets Bayes: The Value of Randomization for Bayesian Inference of Causal Effects.
-Minor Revisions.
+International Statistical Review (In press).

 Leavitt, T. Empirical Bayesian identification and inference for Difference-in-Differences.
 Revise and resubmit.

 Leavitt, T. and L. Miratrix.
 A hands-on guide to design-based matching.
-Submitted.
+Revise and resubmit.

 Leavitt, T., J. Bowers, and L. Miratrix.
 Joint Sensitivity Analysis for Multiple Assumptions: Unpacking Racial Disparity in Police Use of Force.
-Working paper.
+Submitted.

 Leavitt, T. and D. P. Green.
 The plausibility of experimental findings under selective reporting: An application to voter turnout experiments by proprietary organizations.
 Working paper.